Transport in Somalia: Airlines

-Aviation
+Gamtecs Aviation Academy

 Gamtecs Aviation Academy civil-registered Agusta-Bell 412 with Somali state military markings visible on tailboom.

-As part of Somalia’s efforts to rebuild its national aviation capacity, the government launched the Gamtecs Aviation Academy in Mogadishu in 2024.
+The Gamtecs Aviation Academy was launched in Mogadishu in 2024.
 The academy was established exclusively to train pilots serving national aviation purposes, including military personnel and future Somali Airlines pilots.
 It is not open to the general public.
-This marked a key step in reviving the country’s aviation education framework.
 Recruitment for certified flight instructors began in late 2024.

 The academy operates two Bell 412 helicopters, including a Bell 412SP produced in the United States (6O-AAG) and an Agusta-Bell AB-412 built in Italy (6O-AAH), as well as two Cessna aircraft: 6O-AAK (Cessna 172RG) and 6O-AAJ (Cessna FR172J).
-While some media outlets suggested the helicopters were used for charter purposes due to their civilian registration, official sources clarified that they are used for structured flight training under government supervision.
+The helicopters have been used for non-official charters.

 Through a bilateral partnership with an Italian aviation school, selected Somali trainees have also been sent abroad to complete advanced flight training.
 These include licenses such as CPL (Commercial Pilot License), ATPL (Airline Transport Pilot License), and specialized type ratings.
 Somali National Television (SNTV) published footage documenting the agreement and trainee deployment.